aidyp/adp/content/post/zelda.md

 Emulation is a popular field.
 Many programmers played _a lot_ of games as a kid.
 There's an ongoing project to assemble as many emulators as possible into one engine.
 It's called [RetroPie](https://retropie.org.uk/).

+Installing retropie onto a Raspberry Pi isn't very difficult.
+Most of the heavy lifting has already been done for you.
+You can follow the instructions here